tantumalice/Skinet/readme.md

 # Skinet

-Backend part for simple online-shop.
+Simple online-shop.
 Made just for fun and practice.

 ## Used